TelenorStartIoT/tutorials/01-fipy-udp/README.md

 You are now ready to follow the "Connecting via serial USB" procedure described here: https://docs.pycom.io/pymakr/installation/vscode/#connecting-via-serial-usb

-As a result, you should now be able to connect to the FiPy dev kit using a USB port on your computer.
+As a result, you should now be able to connect to the FiPy dev-kit using a USB port on your computer.
+The Pymakr plugin will automatically detect your dev-kit and connect VSCode to it.
 You should note that the micro USB cable is not supplied with the dev-kit.

 If you select the "All commands" button (located at the bottom bar) and then select "Get board version" in the VSCode Pymakr menu you should see the version number of the underlying Pycom Firmware.